Customizing Marathon Training Plans: Balancing Pace, Mileage, and Injury Prevention

 Practical self‑coaching: building a flexible framework

-• Easy (Zone 1) – < 65 % of maximal heart rate, conversational, for recovery runs.
+• Easy (Zone 1) – Below 65 % of maximal heart rate; you can chat comfortably, meant for recovery.

 A concrete, forward‑looking workout

-“The Adaptive 10‑K Marathon‑Pace Tune‑Up” – a 10‑kilometre session you can slot in any week after a long‑run day.
+“The Adaptive 10‑K Marathon‑Pace Tune‑Up” – fit this 10-kilometre session in any week after your long run.

 SegmentDistanceTarget ZoneHow to gauge